jmmut/metro-loop/readme.md

 - [/] options screen
   - [x] should add a slider for the volume?
   - [-] a checkbox for enabling disabling sound?
-- [ ] campaign visualization screen
+- [ ] campaign visualization screen.
+  - [ ] button for previous level? redundant?
 - [ ] add button for resetting level
 - [ ] diagonal constraint
 - [ ] rail user constraint (clickable corners)